 If you cannot afford to pay your tax, you may be able to negotiate with HMRC, so that you can pay by instalments.

-It is important to approach HMRC as soon as possible.
+It is important to approach the HMRC officer dealing with the enquiry as soon as possible about payment arrangements.

-There is more information in the ‘tax basics section’ of this website.
+There is more information in the tax basics section.